Improving mobile navigation

 We decided to un-truncate the breadcrumb—keeping the modified section menu design in place—and rerun the test, which showed a significant increase in participants’ discovery and use of the breadcrumb.

-I created a research plan and wrote tasks.
+I created a research plan and wrote tasks for an unmoderated usability test.

 4.